Why we got together to Reclaim the Power

 Why we must stop the Dash for Gas

-The Government has announced plans to approve the building of 30 new gas-fired power stations are planned for the UK.
+Ten new gas-fired power stations are planned for the UK.
 Despite overwhelming evidence that we’re rapidly heading towards catastrophic climate change, these plans rip up the Government’s own legally binding commitments to reduce carbon emissions; they will actually make us even more dependent on fossil fuels in 2030 than we are now.

 Gas is a fossil fuel; when it burns it releases carbon, just like oil and coal.
 These new power stations will be allowed to emit nine times the carbon limit recommended by the Government’s own Committee on Climate Change.